-A debtor's examination is a legal process that enables creditors to discover and assess the assets, property owned, equity and financial situation of the judgment debtor.
-It offers a valuable opportunity for creditors to obtain vital information that can aid in successfully enforcing the judgment against the person that is the debtor.
+A debtor’s examination is a legal process that enables creditors to discover and assess the judgment debtor's assets, property, equity, and financial situation.
+It offers a valuable opportunity for creditors to obtain vital information that can help successfully enforce the judgment against the debtor.

 Debtor’s examinations serve as a comprehensive fact-finding mission, allowing judgment creditors to delve into the debtor’s financial affairs.
 Through this process, creditors can uncover hidden assets, identify sources of income, and determine the debtor’s ability to satisfy the judgment.